KayseMca/js_in_month/Basics/README.md

 ## Data types
 Javascript has dynamic typing.
 Data types are automatically assigned to variables.
-These two variable have different data type but we dont specified in first time.
+These two variable have different data type but we dont specified their data types.

 `
 var name = "Kayse"